 Similarly, some of the 16 fish screen structures and the RRDS fish screen experience significant siltation problems.
 Silt is deposited around these screens, which impedes the operation of the screen and screen-cleaning brushes.
 It has been determined that excavator dredging may be necessary on an annual basis to maintain the operational function of Suisun Marsh fish screen basins.
 The total volume expected to be dredged annually at any fish screen site is typically less than 100 cubic yards (cy) out of the annually permitted 100,000 cy.
 Excavator dredging is expected to only occur at 3 to 5 sites a year, out of the 16.
 Dredging around fish screens would be done during low tide to minimize in-water work and turbidity.
-As the tide returns, the fish screen would be placed on the crown or lands ide slope of the exterior levee adjacent to the fish screen.
+As the tide returns, the fish screen would be opened to allow turbid water to be drawn into the managed wetland.
+Dredge spoils would be placed on the crown or lands ide slope of the exterior levee adjacent to the fish screen.
 In instances where material cannot be used adjacent to the dredging site, the material may be used on other levees in Suisun Marsh.